Gideon Harvey: Court physician

-About 1675 he was made physician to Charles II.
-In 1678 he was called, in consultation with other physicians, to attend a nobleman (Charles, Lord Mohun, father of the more notorious duellist), who had received a wound in a duel, of which he ultimately died.
-Harvey, pleading that he was commanded by the King to write an account of the case, made it the occasion of virulent personal attacks, under feigned names, on the other physicians concerned.
-He was already in bad odour with the profession for some rather discreditable publications on Venereal diseases, and for a book of popular medicine, which was displeasing to the apothecaries, because it revealed secrets of their trade.
-Five years later, in 1683, Harvey published a scurrilous attack on the College of Physicians, under the title of The Conclave of Physicians.
-The scene is supposed to be laid in Paris, but eminent London physicians were abused under scarcely veiled disguises.
-Charles II, who had a strong leaning towards irregular doctors, seems to have in some way countenanced, and perhaps enjoyed, this attack on the institution of which he was the official patron; but from a contemporary pamphlet, it appears that he was believed to have interfered in order to soften the asperity of an attack on the illustrious Willis.
-The pamphlet called forth an anonymous reply, besides the very poor poem Gideon's Fleece.
-Harvey nevertheless prospered in practice, and, though he held no court appointment under James II, was made in the first year of William and Mary "their majesties' physician of the Tower", a lucrative sinecure, which he enjoyed till his death, probably about 1700–2, and in which he was succeeded by his son, Gideon Harvey the Younger.
+About 1675 he was appointed physician to Charles II.
+In 1678 he was called, in consultation with other physicians, to attend a nobleman (Charles, Lord Mohun, father of the more notorious duellist), who had received a wound in a duel from which he eventually died.
+Harvey, pleading that he had been ordered by the King to write an account of the case, made it the occasion of virulent personal attacks, under assumed names, on the other physicians concerned.
+He was already in disfavour with the profession for some rather discreditable publications on Venereal diseases, and for a book on popular medicine, which displeased apothecaries because it revealed the secrets of their trade.

+Five years later, in 1683, Harvey published a scurrilous attack on the College of Physicians, entitled The Conclave of Physicians.
+The scene was supposedly set in Paris, but eminent London physicians were abused in thinly veiled disguise.
+Charles II, who had a strong predilection for irregular doctors, seems to have in some way anctioned, and perhaps enjoyed, this attack on the institution of which he was the official patron; but from a contemporary pamphlet, it appears that he was believed to have interfered in order to soften the edge of an attack on the illustrious Willis.
+The pamphlet elicited an anonymous reply, along with the very poor poem Gideon's Fleece.
+Harvey nevertheless prospered in practice, and although he held no court appointment under James II, he was made, in the first year of William and Mary, "their majesties' physician of the Tower", a lucrative sinecure, which he enjoyed until his death, probably about 1700–2, and in which he was succeeded by his son, Gideon Harvey the Younger.